-The Society generates capital to protect against risk and provide long-term security for members.

-These ratios are defined in the Annual Business Statement on page 77.
+The Society generates capital to protect against risk and provide long-term security for members and the Gross and Free Capital ratios are monitored accordingly.
+These ratios are defined in the Annual Business Statement on page 74.

-Gross capital ratio for 2023 of 9.56% has reduced slightly since 2022 where the ratio was 10.31%.
+Gross capital ratio for 2024 of 7.7% has reduced since 2023 where the ratio was 9.6% predominantly due to the strong mortgage growth in the year.